 If the artwork and the music are equally well done, all should be fine.
 Right?
 Well, for Overtures this surely hits straight home.
 Their quirky mix of Progressive and Power Metal is just irresistible, even if we had a few issues with the mastering on some tracks.
 The contents of this disc will get your metal juices flowing for sure.
 And not let you loose until you consumed every ounce of this metal delight.
 I can assure you, you will not be bored until the very end.
 That said, Artifacts is part of an increasingly long line of good to stellar records from all parts of Italy.
 Tons of activity going on in this corner of the woods.

 #5 Fleshgod Apocalypse – King

 What a kingly treat!
 The band served a surprisingly delicious, but very messy baroque battle of the styles this time.
-All this presented against a grand background of kingly endeavours.
+All this presented against a grand background of kingly endeavors.
 The record still manages to put a smile on my face, but boy this is complex.
 But on the other hand powerful like no other.
 And remember, some of their brethren just try to beat you into the dust and call this metal.
 Fleshgod Apocalypse – on the contrary – artfully pull out all the stops and deliver some of their own, hotly spiced pottage to go with their metal.
 Good quality stuff, from Italy.
 Straight from the times of the Borgia and the assassins.
 Just watch your back when listening to this.